YukiGasai/obsidian-google-calendar/README.md

     ```
 ```

-### Auto Create Events
+### Auto create Events

-The plugin allows you to gernate Notes automaicaly from Google Evetns.
+The plugin allows you to generate notes automatically from Google Events.
-1. To achive this acitvate it inside the settings.
+1. To achieve this, activate it inside the settings.
-1. Select a Import date range.
-This is the range in witch events are checked.
+1. Select an Import date range.
+This is the range in which events are checked.
 The center is always today.
 1. Google events that contain `:obsidian:` inside the description will create new notes if the plugin starts

 You can also define a template that should be used when creating new notes by adding the template title `:obsidian:UniTemplate:`
 Make sure to activate the core plugin Templates

 The option to use the plugin templater is WIP